jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 ![Initial site at localhost:4000]({{site.baseurl}}/assets/img/2017-07-29/minima.png)

-This lets us know that Jekyll already did some initial work under hood and provides us with an initial setup.
+This lets us know that Jekyll already did some initial work implicitly and provides us with an initial setup.
 I think it is time to look at the structure and code of the project to understand what's going on.